ukushu/Ifrit/README.md

 Ifrit is a super lightweight library which provides a simple way to do fuzzy searching.

-This repository is based on archived repository Fuze-Swift by  ( https://github.com/krisk/fuse-swift)
+This repository is based on archived repository Fuze-Swift by KRisk ( https://github.com/krisk/fuse-swift)

 <!-- ![Demo](https://s17.postimg.org/47a90nmvj/bitap-search-demo.gif) -->